Phisketeer/phisketeer/doc/readme.txt

 Phi components:
 ===============
-- Artephis is your intuitive editor creating genious Phi pages
+- Artephis is your intuitive editor creating genius Phi Web pages
 - Phis is the stand-alone Web service which processes Phi pages into HTML code
 - Phisconf is the configuration program for the Phis Web service
 - PhiApp is an OS natively running program for displaying Phi content